Jury says J&J must pay $8 billion in case over male breast growth linked to Risperdal

 The Philadelphia Court of Common Pleas jury's verdict in favour of Nicholas Murray came in the first case in which a Pennsylvania jury had been able to consider awarding punitive damages in one of thousands of Risperdal cases pending in the state.

-J&J and a lawyer for Murray did not immediately comment on the verdict.
+"This jury, as have other juries in other litigations, once again imposed punitive damages on a corporation that valued profits over safety and profits over patients," Murray's lawyers, Tom Kline and Jason Itkin, said in a joint statement.
+"Johnson & Johnson and (subsidiary) Janssen chose billions over children."

-The extremely large punitive damages award is likely to be reduced on the grounds that it violates due process.
+J&J said the award was "grossly disproportionate with the initial compensatory award in this case, and the company is confident it will be overturned."
+It added that the jury in the case had not been allowed to hear evidence of Risperdal's benefits.

-In a 2003 case, the U.S. Supreme Court threw out a $145 million punitive damage award and held that, "few awards exceeding a single-digit ratio between punitive and compensatory damages, to a significant degree, will satisfy due process."
+Professor Carl Tobias of the University of Richmond School of Law said he expects the punitive damages to be lowered on appeal, citing a U.S. Supreme Court decision which found that "few awards exceeding a single-digit ratio between punitive and compensatory damages, to a significant degree, will satisfy due process."

 Murray, like other male plaintiffs in the mass tort litigation over Risperdal, alleges that he developed breasts after being prescribed the medicine when he was a minor.
 The U.S. Food and Drug Administration approved the drug in late 1993 for treating schizophrenia and episodes of bipolar mania in adults.